 - Get your ladder into place, securing it with temporary support boards if you’re using them.
 Avoid putting weight on the ladder at this point.

 The next task is to secure the ladder in its fixed spot.

 - Use a power drill and two wood screws to hold the frame of the ladder to the header of your support structure.
 Now you can open the ladder to continue the installation.

 - Begin to secure the ladder by pre-drilling four 1/8-inch pilot holes at the top of the frame.

 - Screw 1/4- x 2-inch hex-head lag screws into the header, fixing into place the portion of the ladder that will remain at the top of the opening.
 You should use 1/4-inch washers under the screw heads before finishing.

 - Repeat this process with hex-head lag screws and 1/4-inch washers to secure the mounting plates on the sides of the ladder.

 - Pre-drill four 1/8-inch holes into the wood supports beneath the mounting plates.
 Install hex-head lag screws with fitted washers into the pre-drilled holes.
 Remove any temporary support boards that you were using.

-- Install the attic ladder feet as instructed by the manufacturer.
+Make sure you have ladder feet among your ladder accessories.
+Install the attic ladder feet as instructed by the manufacturer.
 Make sure the foot pads touch the floor and provide a stable, even surface for you to step on.

-- In most cases, you’ll need to drill a pilot hole and install a hex-head cap screw and lock nut to keep the foot in place.
+Drill a pilot hole and install a hex-head cap screw and lock nut to keep the foot in place.
 Repeat the process for the other side of the ladder.